 Betterment charges no other fees.
 No trading commissions, no minimum required balance, no transfer fees, and no account closure fees.

-Two-Factor Authentication – You can create an additional layer of security beyond your account password.
+- Two-Factor Authentication – You can create an additional layer of security beyond your account password.

-SIPC Insurance Coverage – Securities in your account are protected up to $500,000 in the case of fraud or mismanagement.
+- SIPC Insurance Coverage – Securities in your account are protected up to $500,000 in the case of fraud or mismanagement.

-256-bit SSL Encryption – All parts of the Betterment website are encrypted and protected by monitored firewalls.
+- 256-bit SSL Encryption – All parts of the Betterment website are encrypted and protected by monitored firewalls.

-Strict Regulations – Betterment is regulated by the SEC and FINRA, and subject to all regulations set forth by the federal government.
+- Strict Regulations – Betterment is regulated by the SEC and FINRA, and subject to all regulations set forth by the federal government.

-Features – Betterment’s biggest competitor (Wealthfront) recently began offering a number of services not yet available on Betterment, including a variety of advanced tax-loss harvesting features.
+Features – Betterment’s biggest competitor (Wealthfront) recently began offering a number of services not yet available at Betterment, including a variety of advanced tax-loss harvesting features.
 Betterment responded by providing Tax-Coordinated Portfolios (discussed earlier in the review), but Wealthfront still maintains the edge for taxable accounts.

 Cost of Service – Betterment fees are reasonable, and I think the included features more than justify the 0.25% annual fee.
 But if you are eager to learn about investing, you can manage your own portfolio.

 Investment Customization – Some investors might prefer to invest in asset classes that are not available through Betterment, such as real estate.
 Other investors might be interested in choosing the individual securities in their portfolio, which is allowed at M1 Finance.